EskaelDev/NoteTimer/README.md

 # NoteTimer
-C# console app to add chapter to an mkv video using MKVToolnix.
+C# console app to add chapters to a mkv video using MKVToolnix.

 # Important
 To finish writing chapter names write `0` and hit enter